wevanjohnson/fds_junk/README.md

 # fds_junk
-This is an example repository for my 2025 FDS class
+This is an example repository for my 2025 Spring FDS class